Top 5 Comfortable Hiking Pants for Petite Women | Get that Perfect Fit

 Other Petite-Friendly Hiking Pants

 Before we get to the winner of this shopping trip, here are some additional hiking pants that I tried on.
-While these options were quickly nixed from the shortlist, I wanted to share them because they were petite-friendly (though not necessarily strong options for a curvy petite body).
+While these options were quickly nixed from the shortlist, I wanted to share these hiking pants because they were petite-friendly (though not necessarily strong options for a curvy petite body).

 Review of Patagonia Happy Hike Studio Pants